Having Regular Checks

 What happens when you get there?

 The first thing you’ll be asked to do is register.
 You will need to confirm all your contact details and make sure your GP’s details are up-to-date.
-Andrew will weigh and measure you before you see the CGD team.
+One of the nurses will weigh and measure you before you see the CGD team.

-Then you will have a blood test, before going for an X-ray and possibly a lung function test, if necessary.
-These departments are close to the CGD clinic, as is the pharmacy, if you need to visit it after your appointment.
+After seeing the doctors you will most likely have a blood test and may go for a X-ray, a CT scan or a lung function test, if necessary.
+These departments are close to the CGD clinic, as is the pharmacy if you need to visit it to collect medication after our appointment.

-“The Royal Free Hospital is one of the largest centres in the UK for primary immunodeficiency.
-We look after over 600 patients with various forms of primary immunodeficiencies (PID).
-We also provide care to one of the largest patient groups with CGD."
+"The Royal Free Hospital is one of the largest centres in the UK for primary immunodeficiency.
+We provide care for the majority of adults with CGD in the country"

-“CGD patients who visit us have multidisciplinary clinical assessments with the consultant paediatric immunologist, adult immunologist and clinical nurse specialists."
+“CGD patients who visit us have multidisciplinary clinical assessments with an immunologist, dermatologist and clinical nurse specialists."

-“Sometimes we do joint consultations with the PID gastrogenterologist, physician, dermatologist, infection disease consultant and consultant surgeon, depending on what the patient needs."
+“Sometimes we also do joint consultations with a gastroenterologist or respiratory specialist, depending on what the patient needs."

 Dr David Lowe